reinasun/reinasun/README.md

 - 👋 Hi, I’m @reinasun
-- 👀 I’m interested in web3 and DeFi
+- 👀 I’m interested in emerging tech
-- 🌱 I’m currently learning solidity for smart contracts
+- 🌱 I’m currently working on smart contracts, AI, and machine learning
-- 💞️ I’m looking to collaborate on blockchain projects
+- 💞️ I’m looking to collaborate on solving complicated tech issues
 - 📫 How to reach me solacereina@gmail.com

 <!---